julitiux/julitiux/content/posts/the_rust_programming_language.md

 You guessed: 6
 ```

-At this point, the first part of the game is done
+At this point, the first part of the game is done.

 ## Generating a Secret Number